 3. Ecuador: A Happy Retirement Destination

 From the jungle to the beaches, Ecuador features a scenic landscape that can’t be beat in the States.
 In addition to that, it offers cheap living, where an American couple could easily live well on $1,500 per month.
 Plus, Ecuador uses the US dollar as its official currency, so retirees don’t have to worry about currency exchange.
-What’s more, in the 2014 Global Retirement Index, Ecuador was rated as one of the top countries for quality of life.

 4. Panama: A Home Away from Home

 Panama offers a dry, warm climate year round and a very low cost of living–with beach views.
 You can retire comfortably on $1,300 per month, and it’s one of the best countries for quality of life.
 What’s more, English is widely spoken, and you can use your US money anywhere across the country.
 The country also offers first-rate hospitals, and many of its doctors are US trained.

 In the Global Retirement Index for 2014, the European country of Slovenia ranks among the top 30 for health and well-being.
 It has also maintained a relatively low cost of living over the last several years.
 This is a wonderful location for retirees who want to retire abroad in Europe’s lush, green landscapes backed by snow-capped mountains.
 The only drawback is that you may have to learn the Slovenian language.
 However, many locals are taught English as a foreign language.

 6. Turkey: A Mediterranean Utopia